Tyler Toffoli

-Tyler Toffoli (/t@'foʊli:/ tə-FOH-lee; born April 24, 1992) is a Canadian professional ice hockey right winger for the Calgary Flames of the National Hockey League (NHL).
-He was drafted by the Los Angeles Kings in the second round, 47th overall, of the 2010 NHL Entry Draft.
+Tyler Toffoli (/t@'foʊli:/ tə-FOH-lee; born April 24, 1992) is a Canadian professional ice hockey forward and alternate captain for the San Jose Sharks of the National Hockey League (NHL).
+He was selected in the second round, 47th overall, by the Los Angeles Kings in the 2010 NHL entry draft and won the Stanley Cup with the Kings in 2014.
+Since his trade from the Kings in 2020, Toffoli has also played for the Winnipeg Jets, Calgary Flames, Montreal Canadiens, New Jersey Devils, and Vancouver Canucks.

 Early life

 Toffoli was born in Scarborough, Ontario, to Rob and Mandy Toffoli; he has two older sisters Megan and Courtney.
 His father Rob was also involved in hockey and was the general manager of the Toronto Jr. Canadiens while Toffoli played with them.
 Growing up, Toffoli attended Birchmount Park Collegiate Institute in Toronto (into which Scarborough had amalgamated in 1998) and Hillcrest High School in Ottawa.

 Playing career

 Major junior

-Toffoli was drafted seventh overall by the Ottawa 67's in the 2008 OHL Draft.
+Toffoli was drafted seventh overall by the Ottawa 67's in the 2008 OHL draft.
 At the conclusion of his rookie season, Toffoli was named to the First All-Rookie Team.

-In 2010, Toffoli was drafted 169th overall by Traktor Chelyabinsk in the 2010 KHL Draft but chose to stay in the OHL.
-He was later drafted 47th overall by the Los Angeles Kings in the 2010 NHL Entry Draft.
+In 2010, Toffoli was drafted 169th overall by Traktor Chelyabinsk in the 2010 KHL draft but chose to stay in the OHL.
+He was later drafted 47th overall by the Los Angeles Kings in the 2010 NHL entry draft.

 Toffoli signed a three-year entry-level contract with the Kings on April 19, 2011.
 He played that season with the 67's before joining the Manchester Monarchs in the American Hockey League to begin his professional career.